ashton14/SAR-Assignment/README.md

 4. Assess mobility of missing person
 5. Extract medical conditions from medical history

+### Insights
+The Health Assessor Agent demonstrates strong health/medical assessment capabilities with accurate and informative responses, effective handling of missing inputs, correct prioritization of urgency, logical responses for unknowns, and efficient code.
+However, improvements are needed in reducing excessive verbosity in mobility assessments, adding missing dependencies to requirements, clarifying testing instructions in the README, and enhancing input documentation in functions

+### Modifications
+- Added more detailed documentation to explain the input and output of each function with an example use case.
+- Modified the prompts being sent to Google Gemeni API for a more concise return value.
+- Added a necessary package to requirements.txt
+- Added instructions for API key in README

 # Search and Rescue (SAR) Agent Framework - CSC 581